awwad/uptane/README.md

 >>> dd.write_to_live(vin_to_update=vin)
 ```

-Next, you can update the Primary in the Primary's window (WINDOW 4):
+Next, you can update the Primary.
+In WINDOW 2:
 ```python
 >>> dp.update_cycle()
 ```

-When the Primary has finished, you can update the Secondary in the Secondary's window (WINDOW 5):
+When the Primary has finished, you can update the Secondary.
+In WINDOW 3:
 ```python
 >>> ds.update_cycle()
 ```